dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/known-folder-guids-for-file-dialog-custom-places.md

 ---
-title: "Known Folder GUIDs for File Dialog Custom Places" ms.date: "06/15/2021"
+title: "Known Folder GUIDs for File Dialog Custom Places"
+description: Learn about known folder GUIDs for file dialog custom places in Windows Forms, by means of the list of GUIDs in this article. ms.date: "06/15/2021"
 helpviewer_keywords:
   - "Known Folder GUIDs [Windows Forms], Custom Places"